ekcomputer/water-mask/README.md

 2017 AirSWOT airborne sensor flights during the ongoing NASA Arctic-Boreal Vulnerability Experiment (ABoVE), an ongoing airborne and field-based campaign to study changes in Arctic-Boreal Alaska and Canada.

+Thank you to [Chris Horvat](http://www.chrv.at/) for assistance with power-law analysis and plots.

 ## How to run